HacKanCuBa/blake2signer/docs/docs/hashers.md

 !!! note
     If you need to use `blake3` for something, import it from this module instead of doing so directly!
     `from blake2signer.hashers import blake3`
-    This is due to the fact that the package is optional, and it may not be installed: this module handles it properly, and will raise an exception when the function is called without the package installed, but not before.
+    This is because the package is optional, and it may not be installed: this module handles it properly, and will raise an exception when the function is called without the package installed, but not before.

 ::: blake2signer.hashers